mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 them in person.
 I talked to them before.
 So I, I was a big fan of their podcasts and their work.
 And so I said, look, you have a problem.
 Don't worry.
 Just give me access to the repo.
 And I'll, I'll take a look and fix it.
-And they gave me access to the spectrum reap, and I looked at it and I told them, Hey, I need this.
+And they gave me access to the spectrum repo, and I looked at it and I told them, Hey, I need this.
 Like, this is the platform I need for my open source projects.
 Right.
-I'd been building communities around my open-source projects for a lot, for awhile, but none of the platforms for that were very nice, like get like basically there was, gets her or gets up issues, but get the issues there for problems.
+I'd been building communities around my open-source projects for a lot, for awhile, but none of the platforms for that were very nice, like get like basically there was, Gitter or GitHub issues, but GitHub issues there for problems.
-And it gets, there was just one massive chat room, which doesn't scale beyond 10 members.
+And for Gitter, there was just one massive chat room, which doesn't scale beyond 10 members.
 And so I said, look, forget about whatever I'm working on.
 I want to work on this and I want to make it more general.
 And so that's where spectrum was born.
 And that's also how we seeded it.
-We built the initial version and then immediately onboard at the eight or 9,000 members at a time of spec of him onto the platform, and immediately had that first community there, which was huge for us because that kicked up the flywheel of people joining over time.
+We built the initial version and then immediately onboard at the eight or 9,000 members at a time of spec FM onto the platform, and immediately had that first community there, which was huge for us because that kicked up the flywheel of people joining over time.
 Because those people in those old spectrums, awesome.
 I'm going to create my own